dotnet/designs/accepted/2020/net5/net5.md

 2.  **It can make asset selection ill-defined**.
 Suppose the project is targeting `net7.0-win10`.
 The package offers `net5.0-win10.0` and `net6.0-win7.0`.
 Now neither asset would be better.

+3. **A single version isn't enough**.
+Logically, you need at least two version numbers to support OS targeting:

+      * *Minimum OS API Level*.
+Consumers of the library must use an SDK that support this version, or a higher version.
+This allows library authors to use types from the OS bindings in their public API surface without causing type resolution issues for the consumer.

+      * *Minimum OS version*.
+For OS calls, it's common to guard OS calls with version checks.
+This allows library authors to light up for later OS versions without having to produce multiple binaries.
+In order for that to be sound, a project generally cannot have lower version than whatever its libraries support.

+   Some platform, such as Android, also have the notion of a *targeted OS version* that indicates to the OS what behavior the author tested for.
+When running on a later OS version, the OS might "quirk" the behavior to preserve backwards compatibility.

 Developers will want to target different OS versions from a single code base/NuGet package, but that doesn't mean they will need to use multi-targeting.